-Let's talk about "escrow".
-To finalize the sale of a place, a neutral, third party (the escrow company) is employed to assure the transaction will close appropriately and on time.
-A home is said to be in escrow when in the closing transaction, money is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
-For example, in a Web auction, PayPal is the secure third party that obtains the buyer's funds, and then sends the funds to the seller.
+First, a little about "escrow".
+When you're closing on your new home, an escrow company is used to make sure the transaction will close properly and on time.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
+For example, in a Web purchase, PayPal is the secure third party that obtains the buyer's cash, and then hands over the funds to the seller.

 - Requests for payment for various services to be paid out of escrow funds